Joe DiPenta: Professional

-DiPenta made his professional debut in the AHL with the Philadelphia Flyers affiliate team, the Philadelphia Phantoms.
-He later joined the Atlanta Thrashers affiliate, the Chicago Wolves in 2001-02 and finished with 2 assists as the Wolves went on to win the 2002 Calder Cup.
+After becoming a free agent, DiPenta signed with the Philadelphia Flyers in 2000 and made his professional debut in the AHL with the Flyers affiliate team, the Philadelphia Phantoms.
+He was then traded to the Atlanta Thrashers in 2002, was assigned to their AHL affiliate, the Chicago Wolves for the 2001-02 season and finished with 2 assists as the Wolves went on to win the 2002 Calder Cup.

-DiPenta made his NHL debut with Atlanta in 2002-03, scoring 2 points in just 3 games before being sent back down to the Chicago Wolves and then joining the Manitoba Moose.
+DiPenta made his NHL debut with Atlanta in 2002-03, scoring 2 points in just 3 games before being sent back to the Chicago Wolves for the rest of the season.

+On August 19, 2004, DiPenta signed with the Vancouver Canucks and was assigned to their AHL affiliate at the time, the Manitoba Moose.

-DiPenta joined the Mighty Ducks of Anaheim for the 2005-06 season along with legends such as Scott Niedermayer and Teemu Selänne.
+One year later, DiPenta signed with the Mighty Ducks of Anaheim for the 2005-06 season and joined the team with legends such as Scott Niedermayer and Teemu Selänne.
 With Chris Pronger joining the following season, the newly renamed, Anaheim Ducks captured their first Stanley Cup in franchise history, defeating the Ottawa Senators in five games.
 This gave DiPenta his first and only Stanley Cup title.
+DiPenta then resigned with the Ducks to a one-year contract for the following 2007-08 season.

 In the 2008–09 season, DiPenta signed a one-year contract with Frölunda HC of Elitserien.

 On July 11, 2009, DiPenta attempted a return to the NHL signing a one-year contract with the Buffalo Sabres.

 As a free agent from the Sabres, DiPenta made a return of sorts to the Ducks organization, signing a one-year contract with the team's AHL affiliate, the Syracuse Crunch, on August 26, 2010.
+DiPenta then retired after the season's end.

 Personal life

 DiPenta is a Christian.
-He has spoken about his faith publicy and currently works as a professional EOS implementer.
+He has spoken about his faith publicly and currently works as a professional EOS implementer.
+In 2023, DiPenta was inducted into the Nova Scotia Sport Hall of Fame.